sophfisch/SophiaFischer/1000 genome project notes.md

 ls -l newfile2.txt \
 cat newfile2.txt \
 find ~/course/soft/vcftools_0.1.13 -name "*vcf*" -type f #find all files in the program that containt vcf in name and are of type f

+## also good to know
+often there are different coordinates for e.g. chromosomes--> if want to intersect, have to convert them into same format (sed 's/^chr//g' exons.bed > exons_nochr.bed) \
+bedtools is much faster with presorted data